Contents

 The following limits will prevail in respect of the different types of caution:

-Management reserve the right to extend and or re-issue cautions following an appropriate sickness hearing process.
+Management reserves the right to extend and or re-issue cautions following an appropriate sickness hearing process.

 Where a caution is issued, monitoring will continue until the date the caution expires, this will be reviewed every 3 months.